sdelaysam/configurator-android/README.md

 }
 ```

-All you have to do now, is register this view holder.
-Now, adapter is ready to render your configurator.
-This is how it may look like
+Then you register `ViewHolder.Factory` in adapter and its ready to go:
 ```kotlin
 // view model
 val items = listOf(